TVR Wedge chassis sill (‘outrigger’) repairs

 Before cutting anything, check as far as possible that your car has the dimensions shown on the drawings.
 Note down any apparent differences, but be aware that some tolerance exists by virtue of the holes in the bodyshell being rather larger than the bolts anyway.

 Now for the good bit: apply angle grinder and chop the sill tubes out.
 Don’t get too close to the outrigger tubes at this stage: you can clean up these areas once the bulk of the rot is out of the way.
-You should then aim to recreate the shapes of the tube ends to allow a good fit against the new sill tube.
-I usually start by cutting the sill tube to the required length and offer it up frequently, cutting the front end of the tube to match the end angle of the front outrigger last.
-Now you can weld the sill tube in place, taking precautions against fire, weld splatter on paintwork etc. Some dexterity is needed to weld right round the outrigger tubes, but be aware that current MOT regulations stipulate that all chassis welding must be continuous - you can't 'weld a bit, miss a bit' as in the old days!
+You should then aim to recreate the 'fish-mouth' shape of the tube ends to allow a good fit against the new sill tube.
+I usually start by cutting the new sill tube to the required length and offer it up frequently, cutting the front end of the tube to match the end angle of the front outrigger last.
+Now you can weld the sill tube in place, taking precautions against fire, weld spatter on paintwork etc. Some dexterity is needed to weld right round the outrigger tubes, but be aware that current MOT regulations stipulate that all chassis welding must be continuous - you can't 'weld a bit, miss a bit' as in the old days!
 Make a blanking plate for the rearmost end of the tube on ‘A’ frame cars (as next picture).

 Fabricate the new sill plates as per the drawings, then offer them up to the sill tubes and secure parallel to the bodyshell with a ‘G’clamp, checking alignment of all holes before tacking in place.
 Make any adjustments with file, drill or grinder, then complete the welds.
 The plates are welded along their lower edge, and in the top ‘valley’ formed by the plate and tube.
 (If you are just replacing the plates, it’s possible to carefully grind out these welds and remove the old plates).